splewis/csgo-multi-1v1/README.md

 The menu-handler callback should call ``Multi1v1_ReturnMenuControl`` once the client has finished the selection.

 Note that the multi1v1 plugin will
-- create and update the column for the round-type stats if you set the round type as ranked
+- create and update the column for the round-type stats if you set the round type as ranked and give a non-empty string as the ``ratingFieldName`` parameter
-- create and update the "allow x rounds" clientprefs cookie for you
+- create and update the "allow x rounds" clientprefs cookie for you (it uses the interalName when naming the cookie)

 ## Contribution and Suggestions